steeley21/Backlogr/README.md

 - **API:** https://backlograpi.azurewebsites.net
 - **Swagger:** https://backlograpi.azurewebsites.net/swagger

+> **Note:** Backlogr is deployed on free/student Azure resources for this course project, so the first page load or first API request may be slow while the services wake up.
+If the app feels sluggish at first, please give it a moment and try again.

 ## Try it out

 You can either create your own account in the live app or sign in with the demo account below.